pmermoz/picammory/README.md

 ![PiCammory_7U4A2155.png](./image/PiCammory_7U4A2155.png)

-The existing hole in the camera body are 18.9mm and the coupler 25mm.
+The existing hole in the camera body is 18.9mm and the coupler 25mm.
 We need a bigger hole.
-The camera box is constitute of aluminum 1.2mm.
+The camera box is constituted of aluminum 1.2mm.
 A Dremel rotary tool with a [194 high Speed Cutter](http://www.dremel.com/en-us/Accessories/Pages/ProductDetail.aspx?pid=194) can easily fix that.

 ![PiCammory_7U4A2154.png](./image/PiCammory_7U4A2154.png)

-The camera rail prevent a symmetrical expansion of the hole, the RJ45 couple will not fit.
-The hole need to be shifted.
+The camera rail prevents a symmetrical expansion of the hole, the RJ45 couple will not fit.
+The hole needs to be shifted.

-Before to remove some metal, let draw carefully the part to remove.
+Before to remove some metal, let's draw carefully the part to remove.
 Here in black the part to remove, and red the extreme limit to not pass.

 ![PiCammory_7U4A2166.png](./image/PiCammory_7U4A2166.png)

-The big hole finished.
+The big hole is finished.

 ![PiCammory_7U4A2166.png](./image/PiCammory_7U4A2166_CUT.png)

-The RJ45 coupler is designed to joint 2 ethernet cable, and assure the waterproofing on both side.
-Because one side will be inside the already waterproof camera box, we can safly remove one side waterproofing.
+The RJ45 coupler is designed to joint 2 ethernet cables, and assure the waterproofing on both sides.
+Because one side will be inside of already waterproof camera box, we can safely remove one side waterproofing.

 ![PiCammory_7U4A2189.png](./image/PiCammory_7U4A2191.png)

-We get an external camera network connector through a nice female to female RJ45 coupler, with the external side waterproof, and a low profile inside side.
+We get an external camera network connector through a nice female to female RJ45 coupler, with the external side waterproof, and a low profile inside.

 ## Power Over Ethernet (POE)

 ### Power Over Ethernet (POE) and Passive POE

 The standard implementation [Power over Ethernet](http://en.wikipedia.org/wiki/Power_over_Ethernet) is complex and expensive.
-A non-standard implementations named "[passive](http://en.wikipedia.org/wiki/Power_over_Ethernet#Passive)", is more friendly.
+A non-standard implementations named "[passive](http://en.wikipedia.org/wiki/Power_over_Ethernet#Passive)" is more friendly.

-The passive PoE use the fact when an ethernet cable is used for 10 and 100Mb only 4 wire over the 8 available are used for data, and 4 are unused.
+10Baes-T and 100Base-T needes only 4 wires, the others 4 wires are not used.

 RJ45 Pin| Wire Color 		| Wire Diagram											| 100Base-T  	| 1000Base-T
 -------:|-------------------|:-----------------------------------------------------:|---------------|------------